Code of Conduct for the ASPA Annual Conference

 Reporting Unacceptable Behavior

-Staff can be located at the event registration desk throughout operating hours, the ASPA membership booth during exhibit hall hours, and in all plenary sessions, Presidential Panels and officially sponsored receptions.
+For in-person events, staff can be located at the event registration desk throughout operating hours, the ASPA membership booth during exhibit hall hours, and in all plenary sessions, Presidential Panels and officially sponsored receptions.
 Staff wear badges with a visible Staff ribbon.
-You also may email email@example.com for assistance.
+For online events, staff can be contacted email@example.com